Adult High School Diploma

 Get credit for the courses you've already completed

 Get academic, career, and personal counseling

 Earn work experience & military credit for your elective courses

 Graduation & Earning Your Diploma

-To graduate from PCC and receive your high school diploma, you will need to complete 160 units in the required courses of study and demonstrate proficiency of basic skills by passing three proficiency exams.
+To graduate from PCC and receive your high school diploma, you will need to complete 160 units in the required courses of study.
 A minimum of 20 units must be completed in residency at PCC; this means that you take a minimum of four five-credit courses.
 Only one class challenge can be applied for residency requirements.

 To complete the program and be eligible for a High School diploma, you must complete 160 course credits in the following subjects:

 - Mathematics (25 credits)

 The first step is to apply to the Noncredit division.
 After you have completed your application, you will take placement tests and then meet with a counselor to plan your classes.